20LitersAdmin/filterbuildscheduler/README.md

 # README
 ## Slim Down Inventory project

-* RegistrationsController#index -> discarded registrations needs a `restore_all` link to EventsController#restore_all

-* Check RegistrationsController#index when there are none (safe method chains, are they necessary?)

 * Itemable things need `.kept` in lots of places
   - Checked all controllers
   - Check all models